General information

 Essential skills and abilities

-The College of Pharmacy is responsible to society to provide a program of study that ensures graduates have the necessary qualifications (specialized knowledge, skills, and professional behaviours and attitudes) necessary to enter the regulated profession of pharmacy in Canada.
+The College of Pharmacy is dedicated to ensuring that graduates possess the necessary qualifications—specialized knowledge, skills, and professional behaviours—to enter the regulated profession of pharmacy in Canada.
+This commitment is vital for serving society effectively.

-Prospective applicants should be aware that cognitive, physical assessment, management skills, communication skills, and professional behaviours are all evaluated in time-restricted simulations of patient and health-care professional encounters during the program.
-Further, in addition to obtaining a pharmacy degree, successful demonstration of these skills and behaviours are also required in the written examination and Objective Structured Clinical Examination (OSCE) administered by the Pharmacy Examining Board of Canada (PEBC) in order to become a registered/licensed pharmacist in meet these requirements as part of the admissions process.
-By accepting admission and enrolling in the undergraduate program, the pharmacy student confirms that they have read these materials and understands the essential functions needed to be successful both in the program and as a health care professional.
+Prospective applicants should be aware that cognitive, physical assessment, management skills, communication skills, and professional behaviours are evaluated through time-restricted simulations of patient and healthcare professional encounters throughout the program.
+In addition to obtaining a pharmacy degree, successful demonstration of these skills is required during the written examination and Objective Structured Clinical Examination (OSCE) administered by the Pharmacy Examining Board of Canada (PEBC).
+This ensures that candidates meet the requirements for becoming a registered/licensed pharmacist.

 A pharmacy student must possess aptitude, abilities, and skills in six critical areas: